SatishYadav00/how-to-opensource/README.md

 # how-to-opensource
+"Hello world"

-Hello there This is sandeep
+Hello there This is sandeep.
 hello again
 Welcome to OpenSource